Perseus1729/Red-Plag/README.md

 # Softwares Used and Prerequisites

-First Install Python3 which comes along with pip.The website uses Angular10 for the frontend and Django for the backend.
-The website is compatible with all versions of Python from Python3.The backend must me hosted from a pc which uses linux with g++ installed or you need WSL if you are using Windows.You need to install django-corheaders and django-rest api after installing django and matplotlib and numpy after insatlling python,using the commands
+First Install Python3 which comes along with pip.<br />
+The website uses Angular10 for the frontend and Django for the backend.<br />
+The website is compatible with all versions of Python from Python3.<br />
+The backend must me hosted from a pc which uses linux with g++ installed or you need WSL if you are using Windows.<br />
+You need to install django-corheaders and django-rest api after installing django and matplotlib and numpy after insatlling python,using the commands

 ```diff
  python3 -m pip install django-cors-headers